Volatility tax: Overview

 represents the volatility tax.
 (Though this formula is under the assumption of log-normality, the volatility tax provides an accurate approximation for most return distributions.
 The precise formula is a function of the central moments of the return distribution.)

 The mathematics behind the volatility tax is such that a very large portfolio loss has a disproportionate impact on the volatility tax that it pays and, as Spitznagel wrote, this is why the most effective risk mitigation focuses on large losses:

 We can see how this works by considering that the compound (or geometric) average return is mathematically just the average of the logarithms of the arithmetic price changes.
 Because the logarithm is a concave function (it curves down), it increasingly penalizes negative arithmetic returns the more negative they are, and thus the more negative they are, the more they lower the compound average relative to the arithmetic average—and raise the volatility tax.

 According to Spitznagel, the goal of risk mitigation strategies is to solve this “vexing non-ergodicity, volatility tax problem” and thus raise a portfolio’s geometric average return, or CAGR, by lowering its volatility tax (and “narrow the gap between our ensemble and time averages”).
 This is “the very name of the game in successful investing.
 It is the key to the kingdom, and explains in a nutshell Warren Buffett’s cardinal rule, ‘Don’t lose money.’”
 Moreover, “the good news is the entire hedge fund industry basically exists to help with this—to help save on volatility taxes paid by portfolios.
 The bad news is they haven't done that, not at all.”

 As Nassim Nicholas Taleb wrote in his 2018 book Skin in the Game, “more than two decades ago, practitioners such as Mark Spitznagel and myself built our entire business careers around the effect of the difference between ensemble and time.”

+Leveraged ETFs

+Leveraged ETFs (exchange-traded funds) are designed to amplify the returns of the underlying investment, using built-in leverage.

+However, volatility drag reduces the returns of leveraged ETFs.
+Most leveraged ETFs rebalance daily, resetting their leverage.
+This means they buy the underlying after the price has risen, and sell after the price has fallen, reducing returns.
+This can even nullify returns over longer periods.
+The United States SEC issued a bulletin giving examples of leveraged ETFs which lost money even over periods when the underlying increased in value.